Happycharts/homepage/src/content/blog/how-we-plan-to-take-on-gumroad.md

 One of the concepts I have planned at the moment is a secret project involving IFrames that broke off from the original Happybase iteration.
 I can't say much about it, but it's going to be pretty wild and the partnerships potential in it is huge.

+### Financials

+The reason I say we can bootstrap this project and reach scale is that we're going to be taking advantage of as many low-CAC channels as possible while leveraging the values of our community to grow organically.

+As far as the financials go, we're planning to start off by raising a $520k pre-seed from angels and friends, and from there I believe our main KPI should be to reach 250 creators on the platform, which would be significantly past the break-even point for a prospective investor at the pre-seed stage.

+This should be achievable in 6-12 month targeting SEM against Gumroad and other creator keywords such as Notion and Coda templates, and I'm confident we can reach that goal by Q3 2025.

+If you're interested in investing with us, please shoot me a message on  WhatsApp.

 ## Conclusion: The future of Happybase

 Taking on the incumbent is never easy, but I'm confident we can do it with the right reasources and the right team.
-If you're interested in collaborating with me on this project, please reach out to me on Twitter or Discord.
+If you're interested in collaborating with me on this project, please reach out to me on WhatsApp.

 Also, if you'd like to be an affiliate for Happybase, sign up [here](https://happybase.getrewardful.com/signup).